iifast2/javaee-library/README.md

 I started first JavaEE project and it's web library - not so simple as I thought

-right now it's 3am so that's all for today

-later I'm going to execute rest of the queries

 ## MySQL Database
 First of all you need to create your database `Library` then you have to create table called `books`